rachelrobbinsmayhill/regression-project/README.md

 #### 3. PREPARE
 Using Python Scripting Program (VS Code)
 - [x] Create prepare.py module
-- [x] Store functions needed to prepare the Telco data such as:
+- [x] Store functions needed to prepare the Zillow data such as:
    - [x] Split Function: to split data into train, validate, and test
    - [x] Cleaning Function: to clean data for exploration
    - [x] Encoding Function: to create numeric columns for object column